FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/拆解build_chain.sh解读FISCO-BCOS建链过程.md

 ```

 The generated configuration file corresponds to line 1925 of the script.
 The running process in the script is to first determine the location of the output directory of the certificate, and then send the generated certificate to the directory after receiving it with node _ count and node _ dir.
-The generated certificate includes group certificates, group.X.genesis, group.x.ini, config.ini, and agency directories.
+The generated certificate includes group certificates, group.X.genesis, group.x.ini, config.ini, and agency directories